LeaseAccelerator launches lease accounting industry's first app-embedded university

 RESTON, Va., Sept.
-28, 2021 /PRNewswire/ -- LeaseAccelerator, the leader in lease accounting compliance and Lease Lifecycle Automation (LLA) software announced today its latest commitment to customers with the launch of LeaseAccelerator University -- an integrated and interactive learning platform built into the LeaseAccelerator SaaS application that accelerates, simplifies, and reduces the cost of compliance with quantifiable ROI.
+30, 2021 /PRNewswire-PRWeb/ -- LeaseAccelerator, the leader in lease accounting compliance and Lease Lifecycle Automation (LLA) software announced today its latest commitment to customers with the launch of LeaseAccelerator University -- an integrated and interactive learning platform built into the LeaseAccelerator SaaS application that accelerates, simplifies, and reduces the cost of compliance with quantifiable ROI.

 LeaseAccelerator University is a just-in-time, in-app, interactive educational platform that provides role-based lease accounting education, lease analysis instructions, and feature-by-feature training to ensure every customer's lease accounting team is productive from the start with self-paced learning, including: